Grantmaking Trusts and Foundations

 The latest report on grant-making foundations in the UK has found that grant spending reached £2.7 billion last year, finally closing the gap on the level that was given out before the financial crash of 2008.
 However, a slowdown in asset growth and voluntary income may herald leaner times ahead...

-This year I was involved in the production of the report, specifically the section on "Where the money goes" - an analysis of 16,500 grants showing that education and health top the billing:
+This year the report included a special analysis on "Where the money goes" - an analysis of 16,500 grants showing that education and health top the billing:

 Sector Insight: UK Grantmaking Trusts